TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-Looking deeper in this files, we found something in the logs directory.
+Looking deeper in this files, we found something in the `logs` directory.

-A lot of log files with tokens and the same URL -> localhost:8888
+A lot of log files with `tokens` and with the same URL -> `localhost:8888`

 <br />